canofnoodles/CMPT221-Labs/README.md

 # CMPT221-Labs

-Yes yes very good files wow incredible
+Yes yes very good files wow incredible I can hardly believe how good these files are